The International Journal of Regression Therapy

 Psychopathology

 Mental disorders can be roughly broken down into those problems due to faulty wiring of the cranial computer and its peripherals, and those due to flawed software.
 In the first group we find various dementias, cyclothymias, autisms and the schizophrenias.
-There is a region of overlap in which subclinical problems may or may not become significant, as in the case of borderlines who may learn to channel their creativity, or who may dissociate under stress.
-Generally, these disorders are present at birth and receive psychiatric treatment through drugs which suppress some of the most noxious signs and symptoms.
+There is a region of overlap in which subclinical … Read the rest

 If You Can Imagine It, You Can Achieve It; If You Can Dream It, You Can Become It! – Linda Adler (Is.17)